alexfernandez/alexfernandez.github.io/2021/api-first.md

 This supply chain can evidently fail: any provider can go broke or leave us up and dry, just as in any other industry.
-This fear should not paralize us, just like Citroën doesn't start manufacturing safety belts or the electronic in their cars just in case any of their providers fails or disappears;
+This fear should not paralize us:
+Citroën doesn't start manufacturing safety belts or the electronic in their cars because it fears that any of their providers can fail or disappear;
-but have alternatives ready in case the unexpected happens.
+instead they keep alternatives ready should anything unexpected happen.
 For those who are not lucky enough to count with infinite means, it's well worth the risk.